Facts About Our Work in Belize

 - Medical supplies for small rural clinics

 Belize is considered a Central American and Caribbean nation.
 It is the only country in Central America whose official language is English, though Belizean Creole, and Spanish also are spoken.
 Originally a part of the British Empire, from 1862 to 1973 the area went by the name of British Honduras.
 It became an independent Commonwealth in 1981.
-Belize has a small, mostly privatized enterprise economy based primarily on the export of petroleum and crude oil, agriculture, agro-based industry, and merchandizing.
+Belize has a small, mostly privatized enterprise economy based primarily on the export of petroleum and crude oil, agriculture, agro-based industry and merchandizing.
 Tourism and construction have recently assumed greater importance.
-More than 60% of Belize's land surface is covered by forest, and 36% of that land falls under some form of official protected status, giving Belize one of the most extensive systems of terrestrial protected areas in the Americas.
+More than 60 percent of Belize's land surface is covered by forest, and more than 36 percent of that land falls under some form of official protected status, giving Belize one of the most extensive systems of terrestrial protected areas in the Americas.